White River State Park: History

+A number of existing buildings on the site of the park were demolished.
+Among them was the Oscar McCulloch School Number 5, which was built at the corner of Washington and California streets in 1920.
+The park commission had earlier agreed to repurpose the building, but because it stood on the proposed site for the Eiteljorg Museum of American Indians and Western Art and the Indiana State Museum, the park commissioners voted on August 14, 1985, to raze the school.
+The demolition began two hours later, and the demolition crew later said that they had been instructed to work through the night to remove as much of the school building by the next morning.
+The Historic Landmarks Foundation of Indiana obtained an injunction to stop the demolition, citing the presence of asbestos.
+Sidney Weedman, the commission's executive director, explained that the commissioners feared that groups wanting to preserve the school would tie the issue up in court for several years, preventing progress on the park.
+The commission was fined $2,000 for the improper asbestos removal and agreed to preserve the front façade with its terracotta design work for use in the new state museum.
+Although some wanted the façade to be placed on the exterior of the museum, it was ultimately decided to erect it inside the Grand Hall, where it serves as the entrance to the education center.

+On September 11, 1992, a plane carrying four prominent community leaders—park executive director Robert V. Welch, Frank McKinney, John Weliever, and Michael Carroll—collided with a private plane on its way to Columbus, Ohio.
+All four men were instrumental in the park's development.
+A memorial honoring their memory was placed in the park near the Old Washington Street Bridge.

 In December 2020, officials announced that the park's footprint would expand by 10 acre as part of a $100 million public-private partnership between the State of Indiana, City of Indianapolis, and Elanco to redevelop the neighboring General Motors site to the south.
-The new parkland will hug the west riverbank and incorporate a portion of the former plant's preserved crane bay.
-The crane bay was designed by industrial architect Albert Kahn.
+The new parkland will hug the west riverbank and incorporate a portion of the former plant's preserved crane bay, designed by industrial architect Albert Kahn.

 Ownership and operations

-White River State Park is owned by the State of Indiana under the auspices of the White River State Park Development Commission, a quasi-governmental board composed of 12 commissioners.
+White River State Park is owned by the State of Indiana under the auspices of the White River State Park Development Commission, a quasi-governmental board composed of ten commissioners.
 The commission is charged with overseeing park maintenance, marketing, operations, and future development.
 The commission was created in 1979 by the Indiana General Assembly to distinguish the park from those managed by the Indiana Department of Natural Resources.
-Management of the park's 800-space underground parking garage and 200-space surface parking lot has been outsourced to Reef Technology.